-Making the Switch to VoIP: Checklist for a Speedy Deployment, Installation, and Implementation
+Making the Switch to VoIP: Checklist for a Speedy Deployment

 The big decision is over with…you have decided to switch to VoIP.
 Now, you must choose which provider is best, offers the right features for your business, and can carry out the switch from your conventional system to a new, modern VoIP system as swiftly as possible.
 It is a good idea to have a strategy or plan to make a seamless switch.